 Generally, surgery is only a treatment for Parkinson's disease when medicine doesn't make your symptoms better.

-The three surgical ways to treat Parkinson's are:
+Surgical ways to treat Parkinson's include:

 - Deep brain stimulation